 Steve Slowinski has been working at PYD since early 2012.
 He has a B.A. from Gettysburg College in a self-created major focusing on youth with special needs, and he is currently pursuing a Masters in Nonprofit Leadership at Wheelock College.
 He has worked with youth with disabilities for the past 10+ years.
 In college, he spent a semester in Denmark studying their child care practices for children with disabilities.
 He has also interned with the child life team at Connecticut Children’s Medical Center, and has volunteered for many years as a camp counselor and mentor to youth with disabilities.

 How do you design program events, games, crafts, and activities that are inclusive to youth of all abilities?
 This workshop will provide both practical tips and tools for designing inclusive activities, while also providing hands-on opportunities for learning.
 Participants will leave the session with an understanding of universal design principles, including how to modify or adapt existing activities and how to proactively design activities using inclusive strategies.
 Come play with us and try out inclusion first-hand!

 Click here to Register for the 2017 Power of Play Conference

-Presenter: Lisa Drennan & Emmy Casagrande- South Shore YMCA
+Presenters: Lisa Drennan & Emmy Casagrande- South Shore YMCA

 Lisa joined the South Shore YMCA in March 2014 as the first-ever Association Director of Inclusion, coming from a 30 year career with New England Village in Pembroke.
 While there she served as the Director of the Sollar Wellness Center, offering aquatics, fitness, music, art, and education specifically designed to meet the needs of people with developmental disabilities.
 Lisa graduated from Saint Michael’s College in Vermont with a Psychology degree.
 She lives with her family in Pembroke and is an avid fitness enthusiast who enjoys outdoor adventure activities.